SeY-Kim/final_project/README.md

 ## What does this project do?

 "What is going on today?" is a webserivce that provides various REAL-TIME data to the user.
-The informations are updated every 30 seconds while server is open.
+The informations are updated every 10 seconds while server is open.

+This webserver is running based on a program made with C language.

 Various data list:
 1. Current situation of Corona virus infection in South Korea.